ScienceSoul/Grid/README.md

 ### Description

-Grid is a prototype program which allows to interpolate data from a finite element unstructured grid to a structured grid using the GPU (or GCD).
-It interpolates to the regular grid on the fly and display the color map of the interpolated variable.
+Grid is a prototype program that interpolates simulation data from a finite element two-dimensional unstructured grid to a two-dimensional structured grid using the GPU (or GCD).
+It interpolates to the regular grid on the fly and displays the color map of the interpolated variable.